jamesbasa/jamesbasa.github.io/_pages/college_projects.md

 ---
 ### Circuits
-Lastly, I constructed cool **electronic circuits** through several IEEE workshops.
+Lastly, I built exciting **electronic circuits** through various IEEE workshops.
 Here, you can see 4 such circuits — an Arduino piano, a POV light display that spells out "Hello World" when rotating, a heart-shaped circuit programmed through Arduino, and a wireless power circuit.

 Screenshots: